128technology/docs/docs/config_vrf_learning.md

 VRF serves as a routing table for each tenant to ensure that there is a route to the destination.
 Multiple tenants can have access to this VRF table via Services.
 If a service is not defined with a prefix that matches the routing table, no FIB entries are installed.

 ## Show Commands
-The following show commands have been extended to specify a `vrf-name`.
+The following show commands have been extended to specify `vrf`.
 For specific use examples, refer to the linked section in the Command Line Reference guide.

 [`show bgp`](cli_reference.md#show-bgp)